wijnandb/15-a-day/content/books/python-automation-cookbook-75-python-automation-ideas-for-web-scraping-data-wrangling-and-processing-excel-reports-emails-and-more-2nd-edition.md

 ## Key Takeaways

-- **Web Scraping:** Techniques using libraries like Beautiful Soup and requests to automate the retrieval of web data.
+- **Web Scraping**: Techniques using libraries like Beautiful Soup and requests to automate the retrieval of web data.
-- **Data Wrangling:** Efficient handling of large datasets and transforming data structures using pandas and other libraries.
+- **Data Wrangling**: Efficient handling of large datasets and transforming data structures using pandas and other libraries.
-- **Excel Automation:** Automating tasks involving Excel spreadsheets through libraries like openpyxl and pandas.
+- **Excel Automation**: Automating tasks involving Excel spreadsheets through libraries like openpyxl and pandas.
-- **Email Handling:** Automating email processes including sending and parsing email contents using smtplib and imaplib.
+- **Email Handling**: Automating email processes including sending and parsing email contents using smtplib and imaplib.
-- **Task Scheduling:** Using Python scripts in combination with schedulers like cron for routine task automation.
+- **Task Scheduling**: Using Python scripts in combination with schedulers like cron for routine task automation.

 ## Recommendation